Tanfield Chambers – Chambers UK 2021

 An established social housing junior with a growing reputation for residential and commercial real estate work.
 She is highly experienced in matters involving service charge disputes and dilapidations, and is very strong on the interrelationship of human rights with landlord and tenant law.

 Regularly handles matters concerning high-value properties and is an expert in such areas as tenants’ rights of first refusal, right to manage and enfranchisement.
 Commentators note that he really comes into his own in cases concerning service charges.
-Of late, Upton has seen a notable increase in the volume of his appellate work.

 Particularly recognised for her expertise in the field of service charges, Gourlay is regularly instructed by lessees on a public access basis.
 She also regularly handles the full range of landlord and tenant law matters, as well as those relating to trusts of land and co-ownership disputes.